 - Changing the locks.
 In some states, if the locks are changed by a landlord without the tenant’s permission or without the protection of specific language in the lease agreement, this can qualify as being “constructively evicted”, and could relieve the tenant of their duties of the lease.
 In California, there is no statute on lockouts.

-Many states protect tenants who are victims of domestic violence.
+California provides tenants who are victims of domestic violence with special rental provisions for their protection.
 California state law (Cal.
 Civ.
 Code § 1946.7) provides early termination rights for tenants who are victims of domestic or sexual violence, stalking, or elder abuse, provided that specified conditions are met (such as the tenant securing a temporary restraining order).
 Some statutes the state of California provides for victims of domestic violence include:

 - Protection from termination.
 Landlords cannot refuse to rent to a potential tenant because they were a victim of domestic violence, sexual assault, or stalking.
 Additionally, landlords cannot end a lease or refuse to renew a lease because the tenant was a victim of domestic violence, sexual assault, or stalking.